 How to Safely Remove a Dynamic Shiny Module

 Despite their advantages, Dynamic Shiny Modules can destabilize the Shiny environment and cause its reactive graph to be rendered multiple times.
 In this blogpost, I present how to remove deleted module leftovers and make sure that your Shiny graph observers are rendered just once.
+If you’d like to watch an updated tutorial on this subject, be sure to check out the Appsilon Shiny Conference tutorial on Dynamically adding and removing Shiny modules by Jonas Hagenberg.

 While working with advanced Shiny applications, you have most likely encountered the need for using Shiny Modules.
-Shiny Modules allow you to modularize the code, reuse it to create multiple components using single functions and prevent the code’s duplication.
+Shiny Modules allow you to modularize the code, reuse it to create multiple components using single functions, and prevent the code’s duplication.

 Perhaps the best feature of Shiny Modules is the ability to create dynamic app elements.
 A great implementation of this can be found here.
 This particular example provides convenient logic for adding and removing variables and their values in a reactive manner.